top of page

 Lilia é concertino da Orquestra de Câmara de Cascais e Oeiras e professora de violino no Conservatório de Música de Cascais.

-Toca num violino italiano V. Postiglione (1879) e um arco francês E.A.Ouchard.
+Toca num violino italiano V. Postiglione (1879)

 bottom of page